-Coconut oil contains high levels of saturated fat, primarily, Lauric Acid at 49%.
-The high content of saturated fat helps preserve the coconut oil by keeping it from oxidizing.
+Coconut oil contains high levels of saturated fatty acids which are known to aid weight control, energy levels, moods and brain function.
+The high content of saturated fat also helps to preserve the coconut oil by keeping it from oxidizing.
 This allows the coconut oil to last for longer than other oils.
-Lauric acid is also found in mother’s breast milk.

 But aren’t saturated fats bad for us?

 I like the response by Authority Nutrition who states: Coconut oil has been demonized in the past because it contains saturated fat.
 In fact, coconut oil is one of the richest sources of saturated fat known to man, with almost 90% of the fatty acids in it being saturated.

 However, new data is showing that saturated fats are harmless.
 Many large scale studies that include hundreds of thousands of people prove that the whole “artery-clogging” idea was a myth.
 Additionally, coconut oil doesn’t contain your average run-of-the-mill saturated fats like you would find in cheese or steak.